wavetermdev/waveapps/prompt.md

 ## File Handling

-The VDOM system can serve files to components.
+The WaveApp system can serve files to components.
 Any URL starting with `vdom://` will be handled by the registered handlers:

 ```go
 // Register handlers for files (in the main func)